-I have reviewed the Telecommute Request Form and certify that: This job is suitable for telecommuting.
-Yes No The employee has the appropriate training and skills needed.
-Yes No 3.
+I have reviewed the Telecommute Request Form and certify that: 1.
+This job is suitable for telecommuting.
+No 2.
+The employee has the appropriate training and skills needed.
+No 3.
 The employee is able to perform duties with minimal supervision.
-No The employee meets performance expectations.
-Yes No Employee has no current or ongoing performance issues. \Box Yes No Employee has a satisfactory attendance record.
+Yes No The employee meets performance expectations.
+Yes No Employee has no current or ongoing performance issues. \square Yes No Employee has a satisfactory attendance record.
 Yes No 5.
 The performance expectations have been discussed and are clearly understood. \square Yes No I will review work plan with the employee on a regular basis.
 Yes No Phone contact procedures have been clearly defined.
 Yes No The employee is familiar with requirements pertaining to the security and ַ ו Yes No confidentiality of data and information.
 How will incoming calls be handled?
 Indicate features you will use while telecommuting: Call Forwarding Voice Mail Other: Employee will put out of office message, clearly stating how they can be reached.
-It is expected ha ıt tl he employ ee will respond to phone messages within . , , How will e-mail be handled?
+It is expected to ha ıt tl he employ ee will respond to phone messages within . , , How will e-mail be handled?
 It is expected that the employee will respond to email messages within minutes.
 6. The employee has the equipment and resources to telecommute.
 Yes No 7.
 This telecommute agreement will not impact coverage for the department.
 Yes No 8.
-Per PHI's Travel Policy, travel is defined as a trip of more than 50 miles from an individures residence for business purposes.
-Travelers are typically not eligible for reimbursement for incidental expenses for business travel less than 50 miles away from their usual place of however, Travelers are eligible for reimbursement for transportation costs and other nec supporting documentation.
+Per PHI's Travel Policy, travel is defined as a trip of more than 50 miles from an individual residence for business purposes.
+Travelers are typically not eligible for reimbursement for incidental expenses for business travel less than 50 miles away from their usual place of however, Travelers are eligible for reimbursement for transportation costs and other necessary supporting documentation.
 Programs may elect to reimburse for costs associated with the miles if grant funding allows such reimbursements.
-The program/department will / [employee for the cost of traveling to the PHI location. or lo we ess od ork sar vel lging or me k; in these ry travel co of less tha eals ins sts in 5 and tances, , with 0 Business justification for this agreement: Reviewed and approved by: Supervisor Signature Supervisor Name (Brinted or Typed) De to.
-Supervisor Signature Supervisor Name (Printed or Typed) Da ıe
+The program/department will / employee for the cost of traveling to the PHI location. or I we ess od orl sar vel lging or me k; in these ry travel co of less tha als ins sts n 5 and tances, , with 0 Business justification for this agreement: Reviewed and approved by: De • Supervisor Signature Supervisor Name (Printed or Typed) Da ıe